UO-CS-OER/CS210-text/HOWTO/Start.md

 the book from sources.

 These instructions were tested on a MacOS
-12.4 (Monterrey) system.
+13 (Ventura) system.
 There will be some minor differences if you use Linux, Windows, or a future version of MacOS.  _If you build in a different environment, please consider adding notes on differences